 The jump should be done with the expectation that the landing will be really soft.

 You can push off the ground from a standstill or while walking.
 Push off and extend your arms in front of you.
-If you lift off the ground and fly for a few seconds you’re definitely dreaming.
+You’re definitely dreaming if you lift off the ground and fly for a few seconds.

 7. Looking in a Mirror

 Dream mirrors usually don’t reflect like they do in waking life.
 For that reason, paying special attention to your reflection can be a good reality check.
 Look in a mirror and take an extra moment to think about what you’re seeing.
 Note that the reflection is clear and accurate.
 Then, when you’re dreaming, you’ll be aware of any distortion or haziness.

 8. Using Machinery